stefanos87/container-kubernetes-tutorials/2-docker_environment/README.md

 **UPLOAD_DIR="/Users/robertopozzi/temp/upload" npm start**

 * the other is called *EXPOSED_PORT* but it is not mandatory.

+The *app-run.sh* script, available in the repository root folder, is provided to automate application launch with the appropriate configuration.

 A *Dockerfile* is also provided to build and run the application as a Docker container.
 Once the Docker image is built, it can be run with the standard Docker run command: